PepperDouglas/hackdays/ada2/README.md

-#Opt ADA 2
+<h1>Opt ADA 2</h1>

 Mobile first application,
 to evaluate your financial goals.

-Income
+1. Income
   - Salary
   - Dividends

-Expense
+2. Expense
   - Unnecessary
   - Food
   - Rent
   - Savings

-See Statistics
+3. See Statistics
   - Various statistics
   - Rating (by formula)

-Settings
+4. Settings
   - How much % of income to Savings (goal)
   - Max (goal) of expenses on Unnecessary